Meet the Faculty

 Robert K. Pitt

 PhD (Rice U)Aimee Placas holds a PhD in Anthropology from Rice University.
-She has presented and published on issues related to the anthropology of money, consumerism, kinship, gender and sexuality, and Europeanization.
-She's currently writing a book on the story of consumer credit's emergence in Greece over the past 15 years, from the first credit cards to the first personal bankruptcies.
+She has presented and published on issues related to the anthropology of money, consumer credit, consumption, kinship, and gender and sexuality.
 More...

 MA (U of California, Berkeley)